astrapi69/mystic-crypt/README.md

 ## License

-The source code comes under the liberal Apache License V2.0, making mystic-crypt great for all types of applications.
+The source code comes under the liberal MIT License, making mystic-crypt great for all types of applications.

 # Build status and latest maven version